Why APK Safety Matters

 - No source code or transparency

-- Excessive permissions requests
+- Excessive permission requests

 🔵 Good Signs